Teichlab/celltypist/README.md

   ```python
   alignment = celltypist.DistanceAlignment.load('/path/to/local/folder/some_name.pkl')
   ```
-  In `alignment`, the harmonisation table, which summarizes cell types across datasets into semantically connected ones, is stored as the attribute `.relation` (`alignment.relation`).
+  In `alignment`, the harmonisation table, which summarises cell types across datasets into semantically connected ones, is stored as the attribute `.relation` (`alignment.relation`).
 One illustrative example is:
   <div align="center">

   |D1   |relation|D2   |relation|D3        |